The symmetric invariants of the centralizers and Slodowy grading: Slodowy grading and proof of Theorem

 Let $\poi x1{,\ldots,}{r}{}{}{}$ be a basis of ${\goth g}^{e}$ such that for $i=1,\ldots,r$, $[h,x_{i}]=n_{i}x_{i}$ for some nonnegative integer $n_{i}$.
 For ${\bf j}=(\poi j1{,\ldots,}{r}{}{}{})$ in ${\Bbb N}^{r}$, set:

-The algebra $S$ has two gradations: the standard one and the {\em Slodowy gradation}.
-For all ${\bf j}$ in ${\Bbb N}^{r}$, $x^{{\bf j}}$ is homogeneous with respect to these two gradations.
+The algebra $S$ has two gradings: the standard one and the {\em Slodowy grading}.
+For all ${\bf j}$ in ${\Bbb N}^{r}$, $x^{{\bf j}}$ is homogenous with respect to these two gradings.
 It has standard degree $\vert {\bf j} \vert$ and Slodowy degree $\vert {\bf j} \vert_{e}$.
-In this section, we only consider the Slodowy gradation.
-So, by gradation we will always mean Slodowy gradation.
+In this section, we only consider the Slodowy grading.
+So, by grading we will always mean Slodowy grading.
 For $m$ nonnegative integer, denote by $S^{[m]}$ the subspace of $S$ of degree $m$.

 Let $t$ be an indeterminate.
 For all subspace $V$ of $S$, set:

 with $\k((t))$ the fraction field of $\k[[t]]$.
 For $V$ a subspace of $S[[t]]$, denote by $V(0)$ the image of $V$ by the quotient morphism